Compton Form Factor Extraction using Quantum Deep Neural Networks: Introduction

 \section{Introduction}

-Mapping the quark and gluon structure of hadrons is a central goal in QCD phenomenology.
-Classic determinations of parton distribution functions (PDFs) have charted the longitudinal momentum structure, but a multidimensional description that correlates longitudinal momentum with transverse spatial information remains a key objective at global accelerator facilities, and for the upcoming Electron–Ion Collider (EIC)~\cite{Mueller1994,Ji1_97,Ji2_97,Rad_96,Rad_97}.
-Generalized Parton Distributions (GPDs) unify PDFs and elastic form factors in a common framework, encode correlations between transverse spatial structure and intrinsic longitudinal motion, connect to the total angular momentum via Ji’s sum rule, and provide access to \textit{mechanical} properties such as pressure and shear through matrix elements of the energy–momentum tensor~\cite{spinpuzzle,Burkardt,Diehl,Dupre,POLYAKOV1,POLYAKOV2}.
+Mapping the quark and gluon structure of hadrons remains a central objective in QCD phenomenology.
+While traditional determinations of parton distribution functions (PDFs) have established the longitudinal momentum structure of the nucleon, a multidimensional description correlating longitudinal momentum with transverse spatial degrees of freedom is a major focus of current global facilities and the forthcoming Electron–Ion Collider (EIC)~\cite{Mueller1994,Ji1_97,Ji2_97,Rad_96,Rad_97}.
+Generalized Parton Distributions (GPDs) provide such a unified framework by interpolating between PDFs and elastic form factors, thereby encoding correlations between intrinsic longitudinal motion and transverse spatial structure.
+Through Ji’s sum rule, GPDs are directly connected to the total angular momentum carried by quarks and gluons, and through their relation to matrix elements of the QCD energy–momentum tensor, they provide access to gravitational form factors and the internal mechanical properties of hadrons, including pressure and shear distributions~\cite{spinpuzzle,Burkardt,Diehl,Dupre,POLYAKOV1,POLYAKOV2}.
+Comprehensive discussions of these mechanical interpretations and gravitational form factors can be found in Refs.~\cite{Burkert:2023RMPGFF,Polyakov:2018zvc,JiYang:2025PressureForces}.

 Experimentally, GPDs are accessed in hard exclusive reactions, notably deeply virtual Compton scattering (DVCS), deeply virtual meson production (DVMP), time‑like Compton scattering (TCS), and double deeply virtual Compton scattering (DDVCS)~\cite{Ji2_97,Rad_96,BergerTCS,Guidal_DDVCS}.
 At leading twist the nucleon structure is encoded in four chiral‑even and four chiral‑odd quark GPDs (with analogous gluon GPDs) as functions of $(x,\xi,t)$, where $x\pm\xi$ denote the struck‑parton momentum fractions and $t$ is the momentum transfer; the physical interpretation separates into DGLAP and ERBL regions~\cite{Diehl_GPDs,Hoodbhoy_GPDs,Dokshitzer:1977sg,Gribov:1972ri,Lipatov:1974qm,Altarelli:1977zs,Efremov:1979qk,Lepage:1980fj}.
 QCD factorization theorems establish that the DVCS amplitude factorizes into a hard perturbative kernel and nonperturbative GPDs in the Bjorken limit~\cite{JCCollins_Fact,JiOs1997}.
 Because $x$ is not directly observable, phenomenology proceeds through Compton Form Factors (CFFs), which are convolutions of GPDs with calculable coefficient functions at leading order (LO) and beyond~\cite{Belitsky2002}.
 The real and imaginary parts of the CFFs probe principal‑value integrals and the lines $x=\pm\xi$, respectively, and their recovery from data constitutes an ill‑posed deconvolution problem~\cite{Deconv1,Deconv2} with additional $Q^2$ dependence from QCD evolution~\cite{Mueller1994}.